ushuayac/macOSDrives/README.md

 Updates to cat boot

-- Installed Firefox because Chrome is no longer getting security updates
+- ~~Installed Firefox because Chrome is no longer getting security updates~~ Firefox has issues with the keyboard in retest.us.
+Went back to using old version of Chrome, other option is to use Safari

 - Considering [<ins>Stats</ins>](https://github.com/exelban/stats) instead of iStat Menus because it’s free and open source